antoniskaraolis/antoniskaraolis/README.md

 - **Version Control:** GitHub

 ## 🎯 Current Goals
--Master the art of data visualization using Tableau and Python.
+- Master the art of data visualization using Tableau and Python.
 I am fascinated by the ability to tell a story through data and make complex information understandable.
 - Become proficient in SQL.
 Understanding and manipulating databases is a crucial skill for any data analyst and I am committed to mastering it.
 - Deepen my understanding of Machine Learning and AI techniques.
 - Build a portfolio of data science projects on my GitHub.